Eligibility for the USMLE Examinations

 Change in Eligibility Status

 If your eligibility for a Step or Step Component changes after you submit your application but before your scheduled test date(s), you must notify your registration entity promptly.
-Failure to notify your registration entity that you may no longer be eligible to take the examination may result in a determination of irregular behavior (see Irregular Behavior).
-If you take a Step or Step Component for which you are not eligible, scores for that examination may not be reported or, if previously reported, may be revoked, and/or you may be subject to sanctions for irregular behavior.
+Failure to notify your registration entity that you may no longer be eligible to take the examination may result in a finding of irregular behavior.
+If you take a Step or Step Component for which you are not eligible, results for that examination may not be reported or, if previously reported, may be canceled.

 Graduates from Unaccredited Medical Schools in the US or Canada